 - How much does Laser Hair Removal cost?

-Laser hair removal prices are quite affordable and can vary anything between $40 for small areas to $240 for large areas.
-You can get it done anywhere on the body, and can get rid of unwanted hair.
+Laser hair removal is quite affordable and varies between $40 for small areas to $240 for large areas.
+You can get it done anywhere on the body and can get rid of unwanted hair.

 - What is Laser Genesis used for?

 Laser Genesis is a skin revitalizing treatment that uses advanced laser technology to stimulate collagen.
 It is scientifically proven to treat diffuse redness, uneven skin tone, fine lines, wrinkles, scars, large pores, and active acne.
 It is a comfortable non-invasive treatment that has no downtime treatment.

 The average full-face Laser Genesis cost is $200 with additional cost for treating neck and/or décolleté.

 - What is Cutera LimeLight Photofacial or IPL?

 Photofacial or IPL is a non-invasive laser treatment that is used to diminish the appearance of pigmented (such as age spots, freckles, and sun damage) and vascular lesions.

 - How does the Cutera Titan treatment work?